 Microsoft has announced it will be carbon negative by 2030, which means the company plans to go beyond Net Zero to start removing more carbon from the atmosphere than it emits.
 By 2050, the company expects to remove from the atmosphere all the carbon dioxide it has ever emitted, either directly or through electricity use, since its founding in 1975.
 Microsoft is creating a vast carbon removal portfolio with the purchase of 1.3 million metric tons of carbon removal from various suppliers in 2021 alone.
 Microsoft is aiming to not only transform its own operations, but to create marketplace demand for carbon removal technologies.

 Your Net Zero strategy must put reductions first, following the mitigation hierarchy and including science-aligned goals.
 Use high-quality carbon offsets and removals to neutralize residual emissions that have not yet been reduced by other means.

 Once you have addressed the why, when, where and what of Net Zero, you need to map out how you will execute at the scale and pace required.
 In the next installment of this series, we will explore the essential components of the operating system that will enable your Net Zero transformation, including funding, data and governance.

-The authors would like to thank Logan Jackson, Greg Pope and Mark Chadwick for their contributions to this article.
+The authors would like to thank Logan Jackson and Mark Chadwick for their contributions to this article.